-It is critical that all sources are always properly referenced (Wright, 1997) or Wright (1997) explained the importance of proper referencing techniques.
+It is critical that all sources are always properly referenced (Wright, 1997). or "Wright (1997) explained the importance of proper referencing techniques."
 Reference list:

-Wright, H. (1997) The principles of referencing.
+Wright, H. (1997).
+The principles of referencing.
 2nd ed.
 Timbuktu: Inside Publishing.

 b) 2 or 3 authors

 In-text:

-Online messages can be interpreted in various manners (Rundle, Booysen & Dube, 1990), or Rundle, Booysen & Dube (1990) states...
-Reference list: Rundle, D., Booysen, H. & Dube, P. (1990) The interpretation of online messages.
-Timbuktu: Inside Publishing. c) Book: More than 3 authors In-text: Study guides should be written in the correct format.
-(Bruwer et al., 2010), or Bruwer, et al. (2010) states...
-Reference list: Bruwer, A., Wright, P.R., Prince, M.C. & Victor, A. (2010) The how-to guide to writing a study guide.
+Online messages can be interpreted in various manners (Rundle, Booysen & Dube, 1990), or Rundle, Booysen and Dube (1990) states...
+Reference list: Rundle, D., Booysen, H. and Dube, P. (1990).
+The interpretation of online messages.
+Timbuktu: Inside Publishing. c) Book: More than 3 authors In-text: Study guides should be written in the correct format (Bruwer et al., 2010). or Bruwer, et al. (2010) states...
+Reference list: Bruwer, A., Wright, P.R., Prince, M.C. and Victor, A. (2010).
+The how-to guide to writing a study guide.
 Johannesburg: Academic Solutions Group. d) Book: author unknown In-text: The end of the world is full of surprises (Anonymous, 2010), or Anonymous (2010) states...
 Reference list: Anonymous.
-(2010) A journey to the end of the world.
+(2010).
+A journey to the end of the world.
 Timbuktu: Imagination Express. e) Book: editor In-text: A boardroom situation may create various humorous situations (Griffiths, 2013), or Griffiths (2013) explained various humorous situations in the boardroom...
-Note: The in-text citation does not carry the name of the editor, it must be the name of the author of that particular chapter, followed by the title of the chapter, followed by the name of the editor and the title of the book.
-Reference list: Griffiths, C. (2013) "Humour in the boardroom".
+Note: The in-text citation does not carry the name of the editor, it must be the name of the author of that particular chapter followed by the publication date.
+In the reference list the reference item should start with the author of the chapter, followed by the title of the chapter, followed by the name of the editor and the title of the book.
+Reference list: Griffiths, C. (2013).
+"Humour in the boardroom".
 In Bevan, M. ed.
 Laughing Matters, 2nd ed.
 Timbuktu: Inside Publishing. f) Book: 2 or more editors In-text:

-Marketing graduates have a bright future ahead of them (Eds Bevan & Hugo, 2014) or Bevan & Hugo (2014) acknowledged the fact that marketing graduates have a bright future ahead of them.
+Marketing graduates have a bright future ahead of them (Eds Bevan & Hugo, 2014) or Bevan and Hugo (2014) acknowledged the fact that marketing graduates have a bright future ahead of them.
 Reference list:

-Bevan, M. & Hugo, J. (eds.)
-(2000) Towards the academic future.
+Bevan, M. and Hugo, J. (eds.)
+(2000).
+Towards the academic future.
 London: Academic Press Association.

 g) Book: reprint in a different form

 In-text: